On nilpotent extensions of $\infty$-categories and the cyclotomic trace: On additive -categories

-\ssec{Verdier quotients of additive $\infty$-categories} Our first goal is to develop the theory of exact sequences of additive $\infty$-categories following the case of stable $\infty$-categories following \cite[Section 5]{blumberg2013universal} and \cite[Chapter I]{nikolaus-scholze}.
+\sssec{Verdier quotients of additive $\infty$-categories} To develop the theory of exact sequences of additive $\infty$-categories we will follow the case of stable $\infty$-categories analyzed in \cite[Section 5]{blumberg2013universal} and \cite[Chapter I]{nikolaus-scholze}.
 In the $1$-categorical context, this was studied by the the second author and Bondarko in \cite{bondarko-vova}.

 Before we proceed, let us gather the necessary ingredients.
-First, for an $\infty$-category $\sC$ and $W \subset \sC$ a collection of arrows we can form the $\infty$-category $\sC[W^{-1}]$ equipped with a functor $\gamma: \sC \rightarrow \sC[W^{-1}]$ which is the universal $\infty$-category under $\sC$ where all elements in $W$ are invertible (more precisely, see the universal property \cite[Definition 7.1.2]{cisinski-rl}).
-This localization exists and is (essentially) unique \cite[Proposition 7.1.3]{cisinski-rl} up to equivalence of categories under $\sC$.
-Moreover, the functor can be chosen to be identical on objects \cite[Remark 7.1.4]{cisinski-rl}.
-Furthermore, the functor $h(C) \rightarrow h(C[W^{-1}])$ witnesses $h(C[W^{-1}])$ as a localization of the $1$-category $h(C)$ in the sense of ordinary category theory (as reviewed, for example, in \cite[Definition 2.2.8]{cisinski-rl}).
+First, for a small $\infty$-category $\sC$ and a collection of arrows $W \subset \sC$ we can form the $\infty$-category $\sC[W^{-1}]$ equipped with a functor $\gamma: \sC \rightarrow \sC[W^{-1}]$ which is the universal $\infty$-category under $\sC$ where all elements in $W$ are invertible (more precisely, see the universal property \cite[Definition 7.1.2]{cisinski-rl}).
+This localization exists and is unique up to equivalence of $\infty$-categories under $\sC$ \cite[Proposition 7.1.3]{cisinski-rl}.
+Moreover, the functor can be chosen to be identity on objects \cite[Remark 7.1.4]{cisinski-rl}.
+Furthermore, the functor $h(\sC) \rightarrow h(\sC[W^{-1}])$ witnesses $h(\sC[W^{-1}])$ as a localization of the category $h(\sC)$ in the sense of ordinary category theory (as reviewed, for example, in \cite[Definition 2.2.8]{cisinski-rl}).

-Second, let us recall the passage from ``small categories" to ``big categories."
-In the context of stable $\infty$-categories what we mean by thus is the passage to ind-completion: suppose that $\sC$ is a small stable $\infty$-category, then the Yoneda functor
+Second, we need a passage from ``small categories" to ``big categories."
+For motivation, let us recall that in the context of stable $\infty$-categories what one might mean by this is the passage to ind-completion.
+For $\sC, \sD$ stable $\infty$-categories, we write $\Fun^{\mrm{ex}}(\sC, \sD)$ for the $\infty$-category of functors which are {\bf exact}, i.e., preserve finite limits and colimits.
+If $\sC$ is a small stable $\infty$-category, then the Yoneda functor